-Industrial Engineering is the study of manufacturing operations, design, practices and techniques.
+Industrial engineering is the study of manufacturing operations, design, practices and techniques.
 It is the most ubiquitous branch of engineering and plays a major role in the manufacturing and development process of almost every product and every industry.
-Industrial Engineering involves optimisation of processes in different industries through the integration of various resources such as people, money, knowledge, materials, energy, equipment and information.
+Industrial engineering involves the optimisation of processes in different industries through the integration of various resources such as people, money, knowledge, materials, energy, equipment and information.

 Careers in Industrial Engineering